Vulgarity2Elegance/youzhi_hu_portfolio/README.md

 -   Mobile-first design
 -   Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.
 -   Make sure the font size is large enough to read, and that the colors don't cause eye strain.

+## Deployed URL

+This portfolio is developed by using Bootstrap template and tweaking it to my own liking.
+Please visit the deployed URL (https://vulgarity2elegance.github.io/youzhi_hu_portfolio/).